mishatuesday/mishatuesday.github.io/_posts/2022-12-07-user-authentication-without-session-cookies.markdown

 needed some components to re-render upon login. `localStorage.error` is so my login form can conditionally render the error message if present.

-Finally, my components can conditionally render elements based on whether or not you are logged in, for instance:
+Finally, my components can conditionally render elements based on whether or not you are logged in.
+There's a concessions page where you can see all the concessions available if you're not logged in, but you can only add or edit concessions if you're logged in:

 {% highlight javascript %}
     return (